-First and foremost, you need to burn wood that is as dry as possible – it should only contain less than 20% moisture.
+First and foremost, you need to burn wood that is as dry as possible – it shouldn't contain more than 20% moisture.

-Using fresh logs with a high moisture content of around 50% to 60% or more will reduce your stove’s heat output, leave more build-up in your chimney, create more smoke and potentially harmful air pollutants.
-Some 5% of the people we spoke to use 'wet logs'.
+Using fresh logs with a high moisture content of around 50% to 60% or more will reduce your stove’s heat output, leave more build-up in your chimney, and create more smoke and potentially harmful air pollutants.

-You can reduce the moisture content of freshly cut wood by drying it yourself, which is called seasoning.
-To do this, it’s best to store the wood in a dry place for at least a year, preferably two.
-To help you work out how dry your wood is, you can also buy a moisture meter – these cost around £20.
+You can reduce the moisture content of freshly cut wood by drying or seasoning it.
+It’s best to store the wood in a dry place for at least a year, but preferably two.
+You can use a moisture meter to check how dry your wood is – these cost around £20.

-For the best results, the wood should be left on a dry surface protected from rain.
-Leave the sides exposed to air and wind, as it will speed up the drying process.
-You can buy dedicated wood stores to help with this.
+For the best results, put the wood on a dry surface protected from rain.
+Leave the sides exposed to air and wind to speed up the drying process.

-When we asked stove owners about the types of fuel they use, the highest proportion (81%) use seasoned logs, while the second largest (35%) use kiln-dried logs.
+When we asked stove owners about the types of fuel they use most often, seasoned logs were most popular (54% use them), followed by kiln-dried logs (used by 44%).

 All sites deliver across the UK.
 Prices for seasoned and kiln-dried logs don't include delivery, but the price for the wood pellets and briquettes do.

-Note that 500kg equates to around one cubic metre, so working out how much wood will cost for the amount you'll use is a little tricky.
-But you can find out more about how to calculate this, as well as the costs of buying, installing and using a stove, in our expert guide to .
+Because 500kg equates to around one cubic metre, working out how much wood will cost for the amount you'll use is a little tricky.

 It's sometimes possible to collect wood fuel free of charge from building sites, skips or local woods – a number of stove owners we asked do this.